TusharAswal/React-Questions/README.md

   await waitFor(() => expect(getByText('John Doe')).toBeTruthy());
 });
 ```
+### Running test cases with JEST
+- **jest**
+Runs all the test files in your project.
+By default, Jest looks for files with .test.js or .spec.js extensions in the __tests__ folder or files with these extensions anywhere in your project.

+- **jest --watch**
+Watches your files for changes and automatically reruns the tests when a file is saved.
+Useful during development to get instant feedback on your tests.

+- **jest --onlyFailures**
+Reruns only the tests that failed in the previous run.
+Useful for quickly debugging failures after running the full test suite.

+- **jest --coverage**
+Generates a test coverage report, showing which parts of your code are covered by tests.
+Outputs detailed information about the lines, functions, and branches covered.

+- **jest --updateSnapshot**
+Updates Jest snapshots for tests that use snapshot testing.
+Use this when your component output changes and you’re confident the new output is correct.

 # Copying by refrence
 - Here the value of c changes if changes are made to d or c as they share same refrence in memory
 ```javascript